Salt in Coffee — Does It Really Taste Better?

 The history of salt in coffee

 In ancient times, salt was so scarce that it was, according to some historians, as valuable as gold.
 But these days, salt is plentiful, affordable, and ubiquitous — and when it became so easy to obtain, more people started experimenting with and endorsing salt in coffee.
-In 2021, some baristas aim for a combination of sweet and savory elements with certain beverages.
+Some baristas aim for a combination of sweet and savory elements with certain beverages.
 A barista might use sugar and some salt in a café mocha, for example, to get that sweet/savory balance.

 Health benefits of salt in coffee